prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 **Challenge Rules**

-* To participate in the Go Challenge, you must be at least 18 years old.
+* You may participate in the Challenge only if you are 13 years of age or older.
 * The Challenge is open to individuals.
 * Each entrant shall indemnify, defend, and hold JoshSoftware Pvt.
 Ltd. (who has sponsored the domain and is the organizer of these challenges) harmless from any third party claims arising from or related to that entrant’s participation in the Challenge.
 In no event shall JoshSoftware Pvt.
 Ltd. be liable to an entrant for acts or omissions arising out of or related to the Challenge or that entrant's participation in the Challenge.
 * Odds of winning depend on the number and quality of entries received.